sergei-fomichev/wrkr/README.md

 - Did a battery test: confirmed that large battery drain was due to debug over bluetooth, not due to the accelerometer being on and magnitude/WMA being calculated frequently

 ### Web + Leap Motion

  - Added the exercise progress bar, so you can see how many exercises you have left in a nice way.
  - Implemented the second hand which goes after the first one.
  - Made the first API command implemented.

+## Progress: Pre- March 22 2016

+ - Came up with the idea for the app and website
+ - Implemented a shell application and just started accelerometer recording, figured out debugging over bluetooth
+ - Started playing with the Leap Motion device
+ - Figured out where we will host the web server